Argentina elects outsider Javier Milei on platform of radical reform

 In the capital Buenos Aires, hundreds of Milei supporters honked horns, set off fireworks, and chanted his popular refrain against the political elite, “Out with all of them!”, as rock music played.

-Economic Minister Sergio Massa conceded defeat as provisional results showed Milei with 56 percent of the vote to his 44 percent, with nearly 90 percent of votes counted.
+Economic Minister Sergio Massa earlier conceded defeat as provisional results in the run-off election showed Milei with 56 percent of the vote to his 44 percent, with nearly 90 percent of votes counted.

 “Obviously the results are not what we had hoped for, and I have spoken to Javier Milei to congratulate him and wish him well, because he is the president that the majority of Argentines have elected for the next four years,” Massa said.